Wednesday, January 14, 2026

 The Farm caravan of buses in 1970. | David Frohman

 The Farm has always been mission-focused.
-Its many arms included Plenty, a charitable component it developed in 1974 to help disaster victims around the world.
+Its many arms included Plenty, a charitable component it developed in 1974 to help disaster victims.
 The group spent four years in Guatemala after the 1976 earthquake where it rebuilt more than 1,200 homes and built more than 16 miles of water pipes.
 In 1980, the organization was also the first to receive the Right Livelihood Award considered an alternative to the Nobel Prize.

 Mission-forward businesses are now mainstream, from one-for-one models like Toms Shoes or Warby Parker glasses, or commitments to Fair Trade practices.
-Being a business with a conscience is expected nowadays — a byproduct of The Farm’s community-forward models.
+Being a business with a conscience is almost expected these days, and that’s also a byproduct of The Farm’s community-forward models.

 “The legacy of The Farm reaches far beyond the guru who built it: the thousands who lived there, were born there, its visitors, its neighbors, the relatives, and the communities that received those who left, the midwives and mothers who followed Ina May, and anyone whose read a Farm book or watched a Farm documentary,” Anderson wrote.
 “I am one of many.”